BlockchainCommons/developer-web-site/_pages/envelope-usecases-educational.md

 ## Educational Use Case Table of Contents

-The following set of use cases demonstrates how Gordian Envelopes can store educational credentials.
+The following set of use cases demonstrates how Gordian Envelope can store educational credentials.
 Individual categories are presented progressively: each use case within a section builds on the previous one by demonstrating a new capability.
 The first set refers to Danika Kaschak, an electrical engineer, and her official credentials.
 A standalone use case then focuses on the more ad-hoc credentials possible through a Web of Trust.
 A final set of use cases demonstrates the distribution of educational credentials with a different priority: herd privacy.

-Gordian Envelopes are useful for credentials in large part because of their ability to support advanced features such as elision, peer-based attestation, and herd privacy.
+Gordian Envelope is useful for credentials in large part because of their ability to support advanced features such as elision, peer-based attestation, and herd privacy.
 They go far beyond just presenting validatable credentials to allowing the individual holders to decide what gets shown, how, and in what context.
 They thus add self-sovereign control to the standard rubric of Verifiable Credentials.

 * [Part One: Official Credentials](Educational.md#part-one-official-credentials)
    * #1: [Danika Proves Her Worth (Credentials, Signature)](Educational.md#1-danika-proves-her-worth-credentials-signature)